- Live Rates

 “..As a result of generally rising home values, the increase in the baseline loan limit, and the increase in the ceiling loan limit, the maximum conforming loan limit will be higher in 2021 in all but 18 counties or county equivalents in the U.S”

-As of November 2020, the median home value in Seattle is now about $783,969, according to Zillow.
-That marks a 10.6% increase from the same month last year when prices were about $711,000.
-That’s why the metro area will see higher loan limits in 2021.
+As of June 2021, the median home value in Seattle is now about $831,953, according to Zillow.
+That marks a 10.7% increase from the same month last year.
+That’s why the metro area is seeing higher loan limits in 2021.